-- In an emergency take the action necessary to help the child, for example, call 999. - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
-Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to Local Authority children's social care including any possible private fostering arrangements. - Report your concern to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest. - If you are unsure speak to the designated safeguarding lead or their deputy. - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the school that day.
-The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible. - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images. - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family. - As soon as you are able complete a record of the concerns.
+- In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will share information that might be critical to keeping a child safe.
+Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the DSL or their deputy as soon as you can and by the end of the day at the latest - If you are unsure speak to the DSL or their deputy - If the DSL or their deputy is not around, ensure the information is shared with the most senior person in the school that day.
+The concerns and any action taken must then be shared with the DSL as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able, complete a record of the concerns.
 This should be on the same day and before the child is due to leave the school premises.
-The process by which concerns are to be recorded forms part of individual school induction processes. - Seek support for yourself if you are distressed.
+The process by which concerns are to be recorded forms part of individual school induction processes - Seek support for yourself if you are distressed.